-Stand Up for the Nurses Who Care for New York
+Stand with the Nurses who care for New York

-Nurses in New York City’s public hospitals care for more than a million New Yorkers each year, no matter whom they are or their ability to pay.
-Every day we care for the city’s most vulnerable and advocate for the primary objective of a public hospital--healthcare for ALL.
+Nurses in New York City’s public hospitals care for more than a million New Yorkers each year, no matter who they are or their ability to pay.
+Every day, we care for the city’s most vulnerable, and advocate for the primary objective of a public hospital — healthcare for ALL.

-Yet, the City's public hospital system is in crisis.
-Units are severely understaffed and nurses are overworked and underpaid, making it harder to recruit and retain nurses.
-Unfortunately, it is the patients who ultimately suffer when a bedside caregiver isn’t available when they need them.
+Yet the City's public hospital system is in crisis.
+Units are severely understaffed, and RNs are overworked and underpaid, making it harder to recruit and retain nurses.
+Unfortunately, it is the patients who ultimately suffer, when a bedside caregiver isn’t available when they need them.

 “The veteran nurses tell me they have never seen staffing this bad.
 When newer nurses are distraught, I try to reassure them it will get better, but I wonder if the City and H+H will put in the resources to actually make it better?”

-— Alizia McMyers, RN, Accountable Care Manager and Membership Chair at Harlem Hospital
+— Alizia McMyers, RN, Accountable Care Manager and Membership Chair, Harlem Hospital Center

 Every patient deserves the full attention of a nurse.
-And every nurse deserves to be able to take care of their own families the way they have cared for yours.
+And every nurse deserves to be able to take care of their families, the way they care for yours.